nagasudhirpulla/taming_python/blog/skills/postgres_install.md

 * Almost all practical software systems will require a database to persist the data

 ## What is a PostgreSQL database
-* PostgreSQL database is a powerful open-souce relational database where data can be stored in tables
+* PostgreSQL database is a powerful opensource relational database where data can be stored in tables
 * We can achieve very robust data integrity with foreign keys, primary keys, uniqueness constraints, data types, enforcing data size limitations / value ranges, triggers etc

 Sometimes the computer in which the python code has to run